Unified IPv6 DNS Security

 For some more details read the attached INSTALL document coming with the SW.

 Though djbdnscurve6 tries to be compatible with former versions, it is different in many ways from djbdns and you need to get accustomed to it.
-Thus, please read the following documents:
+Thus, please read the following documents regarding the servers:

 |axfrdns||axfrdns-conf||AXFR DNS zone transfer server; requires tcpserver or sslsever|